LenguaDePlata/mytheresa-technical-test/readme.md

+# About this test and redoing it

+After I was told to redo the test, I thought it would be a good idea to build it in another framework, as I've been working with Symfony and DDD for the last two years.
+However, as I tried to build the application from scratch, I learnt (too late) why I didn't use Symfony in the first place the last time: it lacked simplicity when it is most needed, and it didn't ease things when trying to build  a custom structure based more on DDD and CQRS -it consumed too much time.
+That, along with some issues with Windows when configuring Docker, made me drop the idea of the Symfony solution.
+It works better with long-term and wider projects.
+Laravel was faster and more elegant for something small (you can see the starting point of the Symfony half-baked solution in https://github.com/LenguaDePlata/mytheresa-technical-test-2)

+So, after doing some tests and fixing the dockerization in Laravel, I still present this solution to your technical test, even if DDD and CQRS couldn't be added to the mix.
+It's still the best solution time-, test-, and functionality-wise.
+My focus from the beginning should have been working over this solution to improve and refactor where it would have been needed.

 # How to run the app and its tests

 After pulling the code from the repo, set the dotenv environment file from the example one: